|

 1. Focus on communication

-Talk to your little one, let them imitate you, sing songs to and with them.
+Talk to your little one, let them imitate you, and sing songs to and with them.
+These activities help practice the physical act of talking.
 Be intentional with correcting sentences and help them use different words.

 2. Read to Your Child